 When knowledge meets curiosity, change becomes possible.

-“You’re not eating cake today?”
+“You are not eating cake today?”

 “Why so strict?”

-“Just one bite – live a little!”
+“Just one bite, live a little!”

 Try this: